wacncontent/CustomizeTool/output/articles/resource-group-overview.md

 There are some important factors to consider when defining your resource group:

-1. All of the resources in your group must share the same lifecycle.
+1. All of the resources in your group should share the same lifecycle.
 You will deploy, update and delete them together.
 If one resource, such as a database server, needs to exist on a different deployment cycle it should be in another resource group.
 2. Each resource can only exist in one resource group.
 3. You can add or remove a resource to a resource group at any time.
 4. You can move a resource from one resource group to another group.
 For more information, see [Move resources to new resource group or subscription](/documentation/articles/resource-group-move-resources).
 4. A resource group can contain resources that reside in different regions.
 5. A resource group can be used to scope access control for administrative actions.
 6. A resource can be linked to a resource in another resource group when the two resources must interact with each other but they do not share the same lifecycle (for example, multiple apps connecting to a database).
 For more information, see [Linking resources in Azure Resource Manager](/documentation/articles/resource-group-link-resources).

+## Resource providers

+A resource provider is a service that supplies the resources you can deploy and manage through Resource Manager.
+Each resource provider offers REST API operations for working with the resources.
+For example, if you want to deploy an Azure Key Vault for storing keys and secrets, you will work with the **Microsoft.KeyVault** resource provider.
+This resource provider offers a resource type called **vaults** for creating the key vault, a resource type called **vaults/secrets** for creating a secret in the key vault, and a set of [REST API operations](https://msdn.microsoft.com/zh-cn/library/azure/dn903609.aspx).

+To deploy and manage your infrastructure, you will need to know details about the resource providers; such as, what resource types it offers, the version numbers of the REST API operations, the operations it supports, and the schema to use when setting the values of the resource type to create.
+To learn about the supported resource providers, see [Resource Manager providers, regions, API versions and schemas](/documentation/articles/resource-manager-supported-services).

 ## Template deployment